MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 <br>

-## Hand menu with a large and complex UI controls
+## Hand menu with large and complex UI controls
 <img src="images/UX/HandMenu_SizeExample.png" alt="HoloLens perspective of a menu system that always faces the user" width="940px">

-As described in the best practices section, it is recommended to limit the number of buttons or UI controls.
-However, if your experience requires an extended interaction time with a large number of UI elements, it would cause arm fatigue.
-In this case, instead of keeping the menu leashed to the hand, world-lock the menu on hand drop.
+It is recommended to limit the number of buttons or UI controls on hand-attached menus.
+This is because extended interaction with a large number of UI elements can cause arm fatigue.
+Instead of keeping the menu leashed to the hand, provide an easy way for the user to world lock the menu.
+One technique we recommend are to world-lock when the hand drops or flips away from the user.
+A second technique is to allow the user to grab the menu with the other hand.
+When the user releases the menu, the menu should world lock.
 This way, you can interact with various UI elements comfortably and confidently over an extended period of time.

-When the menu is world-locked, make sure to provide a way to move it to the preferred location and close when the menu is no longer needed.
+When the menu is world-locked, make sure to provide a way to move the menu, and close the menu when it is no longer needed.
+Make the menu movable by providing handles on the sides or top of menu.
+Add a close button to allow the menu to close.
+Allow for the menu to re-attach to the hand when the user hand faces the user.
+We also recommend requiring that the users gazes at his/her hand to prevent false activations (see below).

+[TODO: DIAGRAM SHOWING CLOSE BUTTON AND MOVE HANDLES]

 **World-locked menu on hand drop**